Physics-Dude/Media-Player-Extended-Props/readme.md

 ### Requirements:
 1. This extension needs the [base addon][ref-repo-base] to work so you can subscribe to it [here][ref-base].
-2. The media player currently works only on `Chromium x64` branch for the game.
+2. The media player currently works only on [`Chromium x64`][ref-def-sw] branch of the game.
+You can follow the development in [the official discord thead][ref-gmod-dc].

 ### Installation
 You can clone this repository in your addons folder or subscribe to it [here][ref-mpext].